NivKeidan/NumbersAndLetters/README.md

 # NumbersAndLetters
-A small program to solve numbers and letters riddle using genetic algorithms
+A program to solve numbers and letters riddle using genetic algorithms